-Going the Second Mile November 16, 2017
+Going the Second Mile Scott Pauley

 Website-Icon (2)

-It doesn’t mean much to us, but to the crowd Christ was speaking to it was radical, revolutionary, even ridiculous.
+It doesn’t mean much to us, but to the crowd Christ was speaking to, it was radical, revolutionary, even ridiculous.

 And whosoever shall compel thee to go a mile, go with him twain” (Matthew 5:41).